 The Bay Colony Naples FL was among the original 13 colonies situated on the coast of the Atlantic in North America.
 These 13 colonies were branched into three geographic areas comprising of the New England, Middle colonies and Southern colonies.
 The Massachusetts colony was identified as a part of the New England colonies.
 From 1630 to 1776, the Massachusetts Province was an English colony on the Atlantic coast.
 In 1776, it came together with the other remaining 12 territories to fight against Great Britain and later became an independent state of Massachusetts in the U.S.

 John Winthrop and some other Puritans were the founders of the Massachusetts Bay Colony in 1630.
 The state derived its name from an Algonquian tribe which translates to â€œAt the Great Hill.â€ John Smith made the first records and maps in 1614.
+Find out more information about Bay Colony on websites that are build by web designers Naples Florida.

 People started to permanently occupy the Colony from the old times of the Mayflower voyage, which came with a few hundred women, men, and children.
 Sir Ferdinando Gorges was termed the leader in establishing Maine.
 Bay Colony has a lot of interesting facts and information from the founding, establishment, religion, climate, geography, industries, raw material, natural resources, history and the famous historical people related with Colonial America’s Massachusetts Colony.
 If you want to know more check out Bay Colony Naples Properties listings available.